parafreqn8/parafreqn8.github.io/index.md

 Send links to your music and/or animation or video art.
 These submissions are what we look at first when putting together a line up.
 Include your name, contact info, what your live set up looks like, and any questions you have for us.
 <info@paranormalfrequency.org>

+### Principles
+* collaboration over competition
+* dancing is good
+* creative risks are always worth it
+* share knowledge, share skills
+* look out for one another, keep each other safe
+* all art is political, especially stupid art
+* no discriminatory language or content
+* no violence
+* no generative ai
+* rapping over vocals is corny